Neutis/neutis-docs/docs/connectivity/wifi.md

 ```

 The more detailed information about nmcli tool, its parameters and connecting to the hidden or
-802.1X networks is available on [this page](https://developer.gnome.org/NetworkManager/stable/nmcli.html).
+802.1X networks is available on [nmcli tool page](https://developer.gnome.org/NetworkManager/stable/nmcli.html).

-If you did everything right, you would be connected to the network and the following message would appear:
+After connecting to a network, the following message will appear:

 ```bash